SnapperGPS/snappergps-pcb-2/README.md

 * The antenna is integrated into the PCB.
 No external active antenna is required anymore.
 However, an external active antenna can still be used optionally.

 * The receiver is powered by two LR44 or SR44 batteries rather than a lithium-ion polymer (LiPo) battery.
 These are easier to obtain, cheaper, and simpler to ship, but also a bit heavier and prevent the use of custom battery sizes.
-Alternatively, smaller and lighter LR41 or SR41 batteries can be used, which are harder to find than LR44 batteries, but easier to ship than LiPo batteries.
+Alternatively, smaller and lighter LR41 or SR41 batteries can be used, which are harder to find than LR44 batteries, but still easier to ship than LiPo batteries.

 * The board is a bit larger with 36.4 mm x 31.2 mm, although, this now includes the antenna and battery footprints.